Becoming Your Own Boss

 What Kind of Business?

 The type of business that you enter should complement your experience, interest and/or technical knowledge.
-It is fine for you to dream about becoming your own boss someday; however, before you put too much work into your business, make sure that the area you choose is the right one for you.
+It is fine for you to dream about becoming your own boss someday, but before you put too much work into your business, make sure that the area you choose is the right one for you.

 When deciding what business to start, you may want to consider what hobbies and/or interests you have as well as your experience and background.
 If you are interested in an area in which you have little experience, you may want to seek some training before you begin.
 Arranging a job in the area of interest or acquiring a mentor are two ways that may help you gain the knowledge and experience that you need.